 - Centralized Directory

-Being able to centrally manage your contacts on the Cloud so that they can be accessed from any one of your meeting rooms saves time and provides a better user experience.
-Users will be able to quickly call anyone from any room without having to search for complicated dial-in details.
+Being able to store contacts on the Cloud so that they can be accessed from any one of your conference room systems saves time and improves ease of use.
+You will be able to quickly call anyone from any room without having to search for their details.

 - Health Monitoring